 Well, one popular solution is to assume that demand and supply discrepancies are eliminated instantaneously, so that markets are practically always in equilibrium.
 But this assumption is just as good as the opposite one, namely that markets never equilibrate.
-And the thing is that, in practice, no one can tell, simply because no one - including none of the profession's 86 Nobelists - has ever managed to objectively identify an actual market equilibrium.
+And the thing is that, in practice, no one can tell, simply because, as of 2021, no one - including none of the profession's 89 Nobelists - ever managed to objectively identify an actual market equilibrium.